-Library cards are free for all residents of Redford Township.
-Library cards expire one year after the date of issue.
+Library cards are free for all those that live in Redford Township.
+Library cards expire every three years.
 Please report a lost card immediately.
 Users are responsible for all items on a card, including any lost or damaged materials.
 To get a library card, simply:

 - Visit the RTDL Circulation Desk

 - Present your current and valid driver’s license or State of Michigan ID